 10.1 Packing

-10.1.1 Single-component sealants are generally packed in moisture barrier packaging material such as plastic cartridges of generally 300 ml (+/-10 percent) in volume and in multi-layered foil packs of 500 and 600 ml in volume.
+10.1.1 Single-component sealants are generally packed in moisture barrier packaging material such as plastic cartridges of generally 300 ml (± 10 percent) in volume and in multi-layered foil packs of 500 ml and 600 ml in volume.

 10.1.2 The multi-component sealants are generally packed in steel drums and in plastic pails.
-The base materials are packed generally in 250 to 275 kgs in steel drum and crosslinker/ catalyst/ curing agents are packed in airtight container of plastic / steel drums between 17 and 25 kgs.
+The base materials are packed generally in 250 kgs to 275 kgs in steel drum and crosslinker/ catalyst/ curing agents are packed in airtight container of plastic / steel drums between 17 kgs and 25 kgs.

 10.2 Marking